leyhline/Lagrange/_posts/2018-04-30-the-pragmatic-programmer.md

 ## Personal conclusions

-When reading the summary from Wikipedia above I realize that my ideal book is the total opposite from this one:
+When reading the summary from Wikipedia above I realize that my ideal book is the total opposite to this one:

 > The book does present a specific systematic theory.
 The authors argue that in practice this theory might need to be adapted to the specific needs of a project, nevertheless they provide a framework formally describing a style of software development.
 Instead of analogies and short stories they provide references to scientific studies from various diverse fields.